Murazaki/rfcs/text/0002-instance-labelling.md

 This proposal is subsequent to discussions made in the IFTAS chat channel `Moderation Tooling` and `Moderator Community Chat`.
 We'll be trying to encapsulate ideas similar, like a proposal mentioned by @zkat@toot.cat : https://toot.cat/@zkat/110810390507239555

-This proposal is intended to be discussed and reviewed by different actors, either making the Fediverse possible and implicated in its development :
+This proposal is intended to be discussed and reviewed by different actors, either making the Fediverse possible and/or attentive to its development :
 - Fediverse Server Developers
 - Fediverse Server Moderators
 - Moderation Tooling WG